Sterling takes spending review in stride | Business

 Sterling takes spending review in stride

-Sterling edged lower on Wednesday, showing little reaction to finance minister Rishi Sunak's plans to borrow amounts not seen in Britain's peacetime history.
+Sterling steadied on Wednesday, showing little reaction to finance minister Rishi Sunak's plans to borrow amounts not seen in Britain's peacetime history.

 Britain will borrow almost 400 billion pounds ($533.40 billion) in the current financial year to pay for the massive coronavirus hit to its economy, Sunak said on Wednesday.
 At the same time, he announced updated growth forecasts for the UK economy, which was on course to shrink by 11.3% this year -- the largest fall in output for more than 300 years -- before expanding by 5.5% in 2021.